Greek goatskin leather accessories inspired by ancient Greek art

 A small, fine leather notebook depicting the analogies of Greek Doric architecture in contrast to a contemporary diagram (like a Kandinsky exercise on lines and forms) that shows the attributes of the magic number "φ", the golden ratio.

-Especially if you are in architecture or design, you know the significance of this number and the influence it has in every visual artistic expression.
+Especially if you are in architecture or design, you know the significance of this number and the influence it has in every visual artistic expression and you understand the value of this Greek leather accessory.

 The mighty Minotaur, a creature with the body of a man and the head of a bull was fortunately locked in the Labyrinth of Crete.
 The hero Theseus gave an end to the gory story of the Minotaur by killing him.